 The forearm is the most visible muscle group in the human body.
 If you have naturally thin lower arms due to your genetics or lack of resistance training, this guide covers how to get big forearms.

 There are many reasons why someone may have skinny forearms.
 First, if you’re a teen, it’s actually quite normal to have a relatively thin forearm, and unless your doctor thinks it’s a problem, it’s not something you should worry about.
 I had the same problem when I was younger, and it got better as I gained muscle.

-Yes, genes play a role in the size of muscle but a healthy diet consisting of protein and adequate workout can address genetic deficits with skinny forearms included.
+Yes, genes can also play a role in the size of muscle but a healthy diet consisting of protein and adequate workout can address genetic deficits with skinny forearms included.

 More realistically, maybe you’re not doing weight training well enough or you are just impatient?

 Muscles don’t just grow overnight.
 It can take months before you start to see the results of your training.

 Another reason for thin forearms can also be insufficient calories.
 Muscle growth will only happen if you consume enough high-quality protein and healthy calories to support the extra body mass.

 Before we delve into how to get bigger forearms, it’s enough to understand what small forearms mean.

 Small frame can also play a role on how big your fore arm can get.
 For some who has a 5 inch forearms can mean they have smaller muscles around their wrist joint and also the lower part of your arms which also indicates small hands and fingers.

 Having less Muscles Doesn’t Mean You Are Weak